kylefernandadams/jruby-cmis/README.md

 puts folder.name
 ```

 Note: When you create a folder it will return an actual Java OpenCMIS Folder object.
 That means you have access to everything it provides.
-[More information can be found in the JavaDoc for Folder interface](http://chemistry.apache.org/java/0.8.0/maven/apidocs/org/apache/chemistry/opencmis/client/api/Folder.html)
+[More information can be found in the JavaDoc for the Folder interface](http://chemistry.apache.org/java/0.8.0/maven/apidocs/org/apache/chemistry/opencmis/client/api/Folder.html)

 ### Creating/Uploading documents